sorpaas/HTTP2.jl/README.md

   HTTP specification.
 If there's no more headers or data to be sent in the stream, `is_end_stream` should set to true.
 * `ActSendData(stream_identifier, data, is_end_stream)`: This can be used to
-  send request body, response body, or if a protocol switch is initialize, other specified protocol data.
+  send request body, response body, or if a protocol switch is initialized, other specified protocol data.
 If there's no more headers or data to be sent in the stream, `is_end_stream` should set to true.